About

 History

-Today, Communication Studies continues this tradition of innovation in our curriculum, research, and collaboration, across our campus and around the world.
+The Department of Communication Studies began in 1920 as the Department of Public Speaking.
+Today, Communication Studies continues a tradition of innovation in our curriculum, research, and collaboration, across our campus and around the world.

 400 +